 - Information is also available on the Ministry of Health, Labor and Welfare website in Japanese (Concerning Novel Coronavirus)

-- Information is also available on the Cabinet Secretariat's Office website in Japanese (About correspondence of Coronavirus Pandemic)
+- Information is also available on the Cabinet Secretariat's Office website (About correspondence of Coronavirus Pandemic)

 - Information is also available on the Prime Minister's Office website in Japanese (Headquarters on Combating Coronavirus Pandemic)

-- Information is also available on the Prime Minister and Cabinet website in Japanese (Preventing COVID-19 -Understand the Measures You Can Take-)
+- Information is also available on the Prime Minister's Office website in Japanese (Preventing COVID-19 -Understand the Measures You Can Take-)